ElGamacy/TopMap-SD/README.md

 The example will shows the main steps of structural fingerprinting (without any conformational sampling steps) and running a simple search using a random query structure.

 This illustration was made for an Ubuntu system.
+Example mol2 files can be downloaded from any target dataset from the DUD-E (http://dude.docking.org/targets)

 # step 1:
 ### download and extract the zipped package